 - Lunch time: excluded from the site during lunch time periods (the equivalent of a fixed period exclusion for one half school day).

-Only the Head Teacher or teacher in charge of a pupil referral unit (or, in the absence of the Head Teacher or teacher in charge, the most senior teacher who is acting in that role) has authority to exclude a pupil from school.
+Only the head teacher or teacher in charge of a pupil referral unit, or person acting on their behalf, can exclude a pupil from school.

-Independent Review Panels have the power to uphold the exclusion, recommend that governors look at the case again or quash the exclusion and direct the governors to reconsider the case with a stipulation that if governors do not reinstate, the school will be subject to a charge of £4,000.
+Parents can challenge a child’s exclusion by appealing to an Independent Review Panel.
+The Panels have the power to uphold the exclusion, recommend that school governors look at the case again, or overrule the exclusion and ask the governors to reconsider the case.